|Far from Home|

 Despite the close friends and good job that she had in Washington, the emotional toll caused Mary to return to her family home in Iron Mine, NC.
 There, she rejoined her family and resumed her country life.
 She married and raised four daughters, and recounts the joys and sorrows she experienced through the years, particularly the loss of her parents.
 Her blend of the gradual transformation of Southern rural life with momentous events such as Hurricane Hazel creates an extraordinary narrative history.
 The constant in Far from Home remains the steady confidence that Mary Herring Wright has in herself, making her new memoir a perfect companion to her first.

-Mary Herring Wright, the recent recipient of an honorary BA degree from Gallaudet University, lives and writes in Wallace, NC.
+Mary Herring Wright, recipient of an honorary BA degree from Gallaudet University, lives in Wallace, NC.

 To order by mail, print our Order Form or call: